 I spent four days in early 2021 hopping between lockhouses, exploring the C&O Canal and surrounding attractions along the way.
 It was squarely the off-season, and in the middle of a ban on indoor dining in Maryland, so about as socially distant a getaway could be right now.
 While there was still plenty to do in late January, I kept thinking how nice the experience would be in the spring with wildflowers blooming, in the summer with crickets chirping, in the fall with bright foliage, and even around the holidays blanketed in snow (for the lockhouses with heat).
 But for those popular seasons, you’ll have to book in advance to secure one of these exclusive spots.

-How to book a stay at the lockhouses
+How to book a stay at a C&O Canal lockhouse

-Every lockhouse offers its own unique experience, but some are more suitable than others depending on your desired level of comfort and amenities.
+Every lockhouse offers a distinct experience, but some are more suitable than others depending on your desired level of comfort and amenities.
 They can all sleep eight people, but linens and pillows are not provided.
 Some have air conditioning, heat, and other modern luxuries; others don’t have running water or electricity.
-Note that indoor fireplaces for all lockhouses aren’t functional, but most have outdoor fire pits.
+Note that the indoor fireplaces aren’t functional, but most have outdoor fire pits.
 Pets and alcoholic beverages are not permitted.
-In normal times, you’re responsible for cleaning up the place, but during the pandemic, the Canal Trust is employing a professional cleaning service to sanitize the rooms.
-Still, it’s up to you to carry out trash and leave the lockhouse in tip-top shape.
-Think of the whole experience like camping indoors.

 For staying close to DC: Lockhouse 6